plone/training/mastering-plone/zpt.rst

 METAL and macros
 ----------------

 Why is our output so ugly?

-How do we get our html to render in Plone the UI?
+How do we get our HTML to render in Plone the UI?

 We use METAL (Macro Extension to TAL) to define slots that we can fill and macros that we can reuse.